vikingeducation/prep_basics/test-yourself-answers.md

 #### Ruby on Rails

-Ruby on Rails is the amazing web framework for creating awesome web applications.
-If you want to live on edge, RoR is the right choice.
+Ruby on Rails (or just Rails for short) is a web application framework designed to work with the Ruby Programming Language.
+It’s arguably the most efficient way to build web applications.
+Ruby on Rails was designed with Convention over Configuration (CoC) and Don’t Repeat Yourself (DRY) philosophies in mind.

+*Contributed by [Jason Osajima] (http://github.com/jason-osajima)

 #### Command Line